tccoin/VLN-Game/README.md

    ```
    sudo docker run --runtime=nvidia -e NVIDIA_DRIVER_CAPABILITIES=all  -e "DISPLAY=$DISPLAY" -v /tmp/.X11-unix:/tmp/.X11-unix -e LIBGL_ALWAYS_SOFTWARE=1 --net=host -it -v /path/to/data/:/root/VLN-GPT/data --gpus all ybgsdu/vln_llmgame:objnav-dino-stair /bin/bash -c "cd /root/VLN-GPT/ && ./setup_obj.sh 1 0"
     ```
-    Make sure to adjust the last two parameters `1` and `0` for the number of multiprocessing and the GPU_ID, respectively based on your own enrionment.
+    Make sure to adjust the last two parameters `1` and `0`  based on your own enrionment for the number of multiprocessing and the GPU_ID, respectively.

 Since the language goal navigation relies on the rendering of Open3D, which can't run in this docker containers, we only run language goal navigation task locally.